NicolasGilbertAlbertRoux/bst-framework/README.md

 # Beating Substrate Theory (BST)

-Beating Substrate Theory (BST) is a computational framework exploring the emergence of observable physical structures from a discrete oscillatory substrate.
+Beating Substrate Theory (BST) is an experimental computational framework exploring the emergence of observable structures from a discrete oscillatory substrate.

-The repository contains the reference experiments associated with the BST research program and the historical research path that led to the current formulation.
+This repository contains the reference numerical experiments developed within the BST research program, together with the supporting infrastructure required for reproducibility and further investigation.

+The repository focuses on computational reconstruction and experimental exploration.
+Interpretative, theoretical, and correspondence studies are maintained separately from the framework itself.

 ## Repository Structure

-experiments/   Core numerical experiments
+experiments/   Numerical experiments and reconstruction studies

 results/       Generated outputs and validation artefacts

-scripts/       Reproduction utilities
+scripts/       Reproduction and utility scripts

-historical/    Previous research stages and precursor papers
+historical/    Historical research stages and precursor documents

-## Core Research Themes

-The repository investigates several complementary aspects of BST:
+## Experimental Scope

+The framework currently includes experiments investigating:

 - Closure dynamics
 - Latent projection and observable equivalence
-- Reconstructive memory
+- Reconstruction and generative memory
 - Arbitration and branch selection
 - Multi-resolution (Zeta) dynamics
 - Emergent geometry
-- String-inspired bridge constructions
+- Interaction and matter reconstruction
+- Vacuum-wave backgrounds
+- Structure formation
+- Curvature and gravity-like emergence
-- Robustness and falsifiability tests
+- Robustness and falsifiability analyses

+Experiments are organized progressively, culminating in the higher-level reconstruction studies documented as Experiments 20–71.

 ## Installation